samplecatalina/M-Ticketing/README.md

 - Multiservice, each created with Node and Express
 - Server-Side-Rendered (SSR) React app using Hooks and Next.jS
 - Dockerized Containers on Kubernetes clusters
-- Redis + MongoDB as the database solution
+- MongoDB as the database solution
 - Ingress-Nginx on the gateway layer as load balancer service
 - Mostly implemented with Typescript